Yonygreen/TCGPlayer-Price-Calculator/README.md

 ## Features

--   ✅ Right-click on a card to instantly add it to your tracked list.
+-   ✅ Right-click on a card and select "track this card" from the context menu to instantly add it to your tracked list.
 -   🧮 Calculates total market value based on quantities.
 -   🗑️ Easily remove cards or adjust quantities.
 -   💾 Data stored locally — your list is saved even after restarting the browser.